 This is not Italy; this is Milan.
 Yes, Milan is in Italy, but it has a jarringly different culture and purpose from the rest of the country, where the concept of la dolce vita might actually still apply.
 This is not where people move after they retire to live a life of art and wine.
 This is where people come to work.
 Mostly young people, from all over Italy and other countries.
 They flock here.
 As far as I’m aware, it’s the only city in Italy where people are consistently in a rush; they wear black; they are grumpy.

-But in August, all that stops.
+But in August in Milan, all that stops.
 Or at least it slows down.
 It all gets less intense, because in this heat everything is already too intense.
 There’s no room for more drama, but there is, suddenly, room for all of us.
 There are no more traffic jams, parking becomes easy, lines at the grocery store dwindle, people stop getting haircuts and stop worrying about the little things.
 Milan suddenly feels like it fits.